-After the successful defense of the Proposal and approval of the IRB, the Candidate can proceed to implement the investigation as designed and agreed upon by the Committee.
-The responsibility of the Candidate is to implement the study as presented in the Proposal.
-Any deviations from the Proposal need both Committee and IRB approval.
+After the successful defense of the proposal and approval of the IRB, the candidate can proceed to implement the investigation as designed and agreed upon by the Committee.
+The responsibility of the candidate is to implement the study as presented in the proposal.
+Any deviations from the proposal and IRB application need both committee and IRB approval.